SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 During your visit to the Chinatown neighborhood, I recommend spending a few minutes in one of the temples.
 Many welcome visitors and are open every day of the week.

-Here are my top three picks.
+Here are my top three picks (also marked on my Chinatown SF map):

->> Learn more about each one and some tips for visiting
+>> Learn distinguishing details about each one and some tips for visiting

-One of the best things to do in San Francisco's Chinatown is admire this district's colorful murals.
-In the past decade, this district has seen an explosion of colorful artwork popping up on its buildings.
+In the past decade, this neighborhood has seen an explosion of colorful artwork popping up on its buildings.

-Here is where you will find some of my favorites.
+Here is where you will find some of my favorites:

 Hang An Alley at Clay Street: There are a few really cool mosaics just inside the Hang An Alley at Clay Street.